Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 The Grain and Agriculture Industry Specific Concerns and Root Causes with Combustible Dust

-Moreover, the handling and processing equipment used in grain facilities, such as grain elevators, bucket elevators conveyors, belt conveyors, grinders, separators, and dryers, can generate significant dust as a byproduct, requiring a grain and dust cleanout.
+Moreover, the handling and processing equipment used in grain facilities, such as grain elevators, bucket elevators conveyors, belt conveyors, grinders, separators, and dryers, can generate significant dust as a byproduct, requiring dust collection and a grain and dust cleanout.
 Installing dust aspiration systems or a ventilation system at grain handling transfer points is a preventative measure.
 Dust aspiration systems, also known as dust extraction or dust collection systems, remove dust and other particles from the air to create a safer and cleaner work environment.
 According to the OSU Extension, examples of two ignition, preventive grain dust explosion measures are: belt rub sensors installed inside bucket elevator leg casings to detect belt misalignment to prevent friction heating.
 Replace steel cups with plastic cups in elevator legs.
-The intricate machinery involved in these operations increases the risk of friction, and mechanical sparks, or a possible electrical short, which, when combined with the combustible dust suspended in the air, as suspended dust particles and airborne dust, heightens the potential for grain dust explosions and catastrophic primary and secondary explosions, creating a chain reaction and series of explosions, like rolling thunder, as a destructive force.
+The intricate machinery involved in these operations increases the risk of friction, and mechanical sparks, or a possible electrical short, which, when combined with the combustible dust suspended in the air, as suspended dust particles and airborne dust, heightens the potential for grain explosions and catastrophic primary and secondary explosions, creating a chain reaction and series of explosions, like rolling thunder, as a destructive force.

 In the year 1923, was when the NFPA published the first standard on combustible dust, as no national regulations were enacted to address the problem of combustible dust directly, and grain dust explosions and fires, along with loss of life and property, continued to occur.
 Listed are the important combustible dust standards and regulations, and why they are crucial for the safety and health of workers and the prevention of industrial disasters:

-- NFPA 61, Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities NFPA 61 protects lives and property from fires and dust explosions in facilities handling, processing, or storing bulk agricultural materials, their by-products, or other agricultural-related dust and materials.
+- NFPA 61, Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities NFPA 61 protects lives and property from fires and explosions in facilities handling, processing, or storing bulk agricultural materials, their by-products, or other agricultural-related dust and materials.

-- NFPA 68, Standard on Explosion Protection by Deflagration Venting applies to the design, location, installation, maintenance, and use of devices and systems that vent the combustion gases and pressures resulting from a deflagration within an enclosure or confined space, so that structural and mechanical damage is minimized.
+- NFPA 68, Standard on Explosion Protection by Deflagration Venting applies to the design, location, installation, maintenance, and use of devices and systems that vent the combustion gases and pressures resulting from a deflagration within an enclosure or confined area, so that structural and mechanical damage is minimized.
 Chapter 8 of the NFPA 68 provides guidance on Venting of Deflagrations of Dusts and Hybrid Mixtures, Effects of Vent Ducts, Bins, Hoppers, and Silos, Venting of Dust Collectors Using Bags, Filters, or Cartridges, Bucket Elevators, Venting Internal to Building with Flame-Arresting and Particulate Retention Device, Venting Silos or Other Storage Vessel Provided with Integral Bin Vents, and Deflagration Venting of Enclosures Interconnected with Pipelines.

 A picture of a detailed analysis and percentages of several Industries, including Grain and Agriculture and Food Products, affected by Combustible Dust, from Dust Safety Science